SurabSebait/Shortify/README.md

 # Shortify
-A social media platform aimed at short form video content \n The source code is in the secondary branch
+A social media platform aimed at short form video content.

+The source code is in the secondary branch